Scaling of entanglement entropy at deconfined quantum criticality: Supplemental Material

 \subsection{The protocol of nonequilibrium increment method}

 The protocol of nonequilibrium increment measurement is listed below: \begin{enumerate} \item We prepare the stochastic series expansion (SSE) QMC~\cite{Sandvik1999,Syljuaasen2002} on one replica and storage the thermalized configuration. \item We send the thermalized configuration to $K$ parallel processes and make two copies of the replicas.
 Then the two replicas will be thermalized again according to $Z^{(2)}_{A}(\lambda(t_{i}))$.
-As shown in Fig.~\ref{fig:fig2} of the main text, for process $k$ we set the initial value of $\lambda$ to be $\lambda(t_{i})=k\Delta$.
+For process $k$ we set the initial value of $\lambda$ to be $\lambda(t_{i})=k\Delta$.
 The value of $\lambda$ determines the probability of the sites in $A$ (the entangling region) joining or leaving the topology trace. \item We then perform a MC sweep which consists of several MC steps.
 Each step is defined as follows. \begin{itemize} \item Each site in $A$ can choose whether to stay or leave the topology trace based on probabilities regulated by $\lambda$.
 Here

 \item For each spin, after the decision is made, accept it if the boundary condition is still satisfied after change of the topology. \item After the trace structure is determined, carry out a diagonal update and loop update to flip the spins and operator in the SSE configuration. \end{itemize} \item Record the value of observable $\langle \frac{g_{A}(\lambda(t_{m+1}),N_{B}(t_{m}))}{g_{A}(\lambda(t_{m}),N_{B}(t_{m}))}\rangle$.
-Increase $t$ by $\Delta t$ until $t$ reaches the value of $(k+1)\Delta$ and go back to step 3. \item In the end, we collect the observable from all the processes and calculate the total entropy by Eq.~\eqref{eq:eq5} in the main text. \end{enumerate}
+Increase $t$ by $\Delta t$ until $t$ reaches the value of $(k+1)\Delta$ and go back to step 3. \item In the end, we collect the observable from all the processes and sum them to get the total entropy. \end{enumerate}